mweagle/phi-accrual-detector/README.md

 The phi accrual detector provides a configurable, continuous "suspicion of failure" value for remote systems whose availability is indicated by periodic sampling.
-The Phi value can help answer questions like:
+The phi value can help answer questions like:

    * Is some HTTP server up?
    * Did that out-of-process job handler crash?